johnalison/WorkingPhilosophy/Notes/HackersAndPainters.md

 - A large part of what big companies pay extra for is the cost of selling expensive things to them.
 (If the Defense Department pays a thousand dollars for toilet seats, it’s partly because it costs a lot to sell toilet seats for a thousand dollars.)

 - many electrified fences don’t have any current running through them.
 The cows apparently learn to stay away from them, and after that you don’t need the current.

+- Microsoft also happens to have been the beneficiary of one of the most spectacular blunders in the history of business: the licensing deal for DOS.
+If IBM had required an exclusive license, as they should have, Microsoft would still have signed the deal.
+It would still have meant a lot of money for them, and IBM could easily have gotten an operating system elsewhere.